ajauntor/alexa/README.md

 # alexa-auntor is my project name!
 This is my virtual assistant, What I created with Python!
 Thanks!!
-This Api call pycharm and
+This Api call pycharm and flask by
-by